radsectors/sqlshim/README.md

 # sqlshim
-Provides replacement sqlsrv driver functions in PHP for Linux/OS X.
+Provides sqlsrv driver functions in PHP for Linux/OS X.

 ## Synopsis

-sqlshim does not **yet** fully replace or duplicate ALL sqlsrv driver functionality.
+sqlshim started out as a small set of functions that mimicked the behavior of just a select few of the functions provided by the sqlsrv driver PHP extension. sqlshim does not **yet** fully replace or duplicate ALL sqlsrv driver functionality.
 All of the functions have been defined, but only the most commonly used (in my own professional experiences) have been fleshed out.
 Please remember that this software is in alpha stages and far from production-ready.
 It is provided as-is and without warranty.
 I am not responsible for any damages incurred from its use.